-They say the lion baby, or cub, may still hold some of its mother’s milk inside it.
+They say the lion cu, may still hold some of its mother’s milk inside it.

-The cub was a female cave lion.
-Researchers named her Sparta.
+The cub was a female cave lion which researchers named Sparta.
 Her remains were discovered in permanently frozen ground at the Semyuelyakh River in Russia’s Yakutia area.

 The remains of another ancient cave lion had been found nearby in 2017.
 It was a male that researchers named Boris.

 The findings were part of a study published in the journal Quaternary.